SantiagoYanezFerreiro/Top_Developer_Resources/README.md

 ### Typography

-The Lato font is the main font of the website with Arial and sans-seriff as fallback.
-I opted for Lato because it's a sans-seriff that looks stylish and is easy to read.
+Arial is the main font used and sans-seriff as fallback.
+I opted for them because they looks stylish and are easy to read.

 ### Imagery